chelauk/lp-wgs/README.md

 * otherwise you can set

        --ichor_purity_manual  c(0.95, 0.99, 0.995, 0.999)
-  which will sent this parameter to ichor
+  which will set this parameter for ichor

        --normal "c(0.95, 0.99, 0.995, 0.999)"